jo0006/covid19-public/CONTRIB.md

 # Data Requests

 _Please submit a pull request here if you would like to request more data.
-Our team will constantly review it, and provide as much as is feasible to rigorously and consistently maintain._
+Our team will constantly review it, and provide as much as is feasible to rigorously and consistently maintain._ For the file cases_malaysia, please add the field "dose3".

 ### Cases and Testing